sipcapture/homer/docs/OOM.md

 - groups a partition's parquet files into batches up to `target_file_size_bytes` (default 512MB), based on their on-disk sizes;
 - concatenates each batch by copying parquet **row groups** one at a time, so peak memory is bounded by a single row group, never the whole partition.
-  Measured on a synthetic HEP-shaped table with ~1KB rows: peak Go heap was 870MB for a 97MB partition and 1046MB for a 779MB one — 8x the data for 1.2x the memory.
-Note the constant is close to 1GB and lives **outside** DuckDB's `memory_limit`, so budget for it on top;
+That bound is confirmed: growing a partition 8x (97MB -> 779MB) moved peak Go heap only from 870MB to 1046MB. **But a row group is sized in rows, not bytes**, so wide rows make the bound itself large: real Homer files have been measured with 1.5GB row groups (10,568 rows of SIP payload), and merging three of them peaked at ~10GB RSS.
+This memory is Arrow's heap and is **not** covered by DuckDB's `memory_limit`;
+- refuses partitions whose largest source row group exceeds `max_row_group_bytes` (default 256MB uncompressed, read from the parquet footer so it costs no column reads).
+Expect peak RSS several times the budget.
+This is the guard that keeps the merge from becoming the OOM it was written to avoid;
+  raise it only if the writer has the memory to spare;
 - leaves a partition alone until nothing has been written to it for `min_age_sec`, measured from the snapshot that added its newest file.
 Ingest targets today's partition continuously, and merging it races the writer's